 - Bye Bye Bluebeard - Starring Porky Pig

 Tropes associated with Art Davis and his cartoons:

 - Art Evolution: Davis's unit was shut down in 1947, and he was absorbed into Friz Freleng's unit, where he stayed until the early '60s.
 However, he was given a chance to guest direct one more cartoon at WB, 1962's "Quackodile Tears".
 Unfortunately, due to the slimmer budgets by the '60s, not to mention using Freleng's animators rather than his team from the late '40s, the animation was much simpler and more rigid, and the designs far less conducive to rubbery movement.
 It was basically Freleng lite.

-- Depending on the Artist: A number of the cartoons Davis directed at WB featured heavy airbrush effects when characters move quickly, most of them coming from animator Don Williams.
+- Depending on the Artist: A number of the cartoons Davis directed at WB featured heavy airbrush effects when characters moved quickly, most of them coming from animator Don Williams.

 - It was always easy to tell whenever Emery Hawkins was animating, as his animation was arguably the most rubbery and floaty.

-- "Bone Sweet Bone" is mostly this, though there is some dialog in a few moments.
+- "Bone Sweet Bone" is mostly this, though there is some dialogue.

 - One-Shot Character: Many of his 1946-1948 cartoons starred one-shot characters.
-It's been theorized this is because he was the newest director and thus had to establish himself before being trusted with the major characters, although that theory falls flat because then you'd have to consider Daffy Duck and Porky Pig not major characters, but Robert McKimson was promoted to director around the same time and was allowed to direct Bugs Bunny cartoons as soon as his third short.
+It's been theorized this is because he was the newest director and thus had to establish himself before being trusted with the major characters, although that theory falls flat because not only would you have to consider Daffy Duck and Porky Pig not major characters, but Robert McKimson was promoted to director around the same time and was allowed to direct Bugs Bunny cartoons as soon as his third short.

-- Production Posse: Was an animator for Friz Freleng during the '50s.
+- Was an animator for Friz Freleng during the '50s.